-Wendell Kisner is Associate Professor and Program Director of the MA-Integrated Studies Program at Athabasca University, and has been teaching for over twenty five years.
+Wendell Kisner is Associate Professor and Program Director of the MA-Interdisciplinary Studies Program at Athabasca University, and has been teaching for over twenty five years.
 His research and instructional interests include the texts of Agamben, Badiou, Deleuze, Derrida, Hegel, Heidegger, Levinas, Nietzsche, Plato, and Zizek, and topical areas of interest include ecological thought, philosophy of biology, phenomenology, hermeneutics, political philosophy, and interdisciplinary theory.
 He is author of Ecological Ethics and Living Subjectivity in Hegel's Logic: The Middle Voice of Autopoietic Life (Palgrave-Macmillan, 2014).
 He lives in the Canadian Rockies and ventures often into the mountains to experience what Plato called the beginning of philosophy.

 “The Medial Character of Interdisciplinarity: Thinking in the Middle Voice.”
 Issues in Interdisciplinary Studies No. 35, pp. 29-52 (2017).